-- Personal data means data which relate to a living individual who can be identified, this can be names, addresses, photos, or other unique information to that person or individual such as a UPN or payroll number. - Sensitive personal data means personal data consisting of information as to:- - the racial or ethnic origin of the data subject, - o political opinions, - o religious beliefs or other beliefs of a similar nature, - whether they are a member of a trade union (within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992), - o physical or mental health or condition, - o sexual life, - o the commission or alleged commission by them of any offence, or - o any proceedings for any offence committed or alleged to have been committed by them, the disposal of such proceedings or the sentence of any court in such proceedings.
+- Personal data means data which relate to a living individual who can be identified, this can be names, addresses, photos, or other unique information to that person or individual such as a UPN or payroll number. - Sensitive personal data means personal data consisting of information as to: - o the racial or ethnic origin of the data subject, - political opinions, - o religious beliefs or other beliefs of a similar nature, - whether they are a member of a trade union (within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992), - o physical or mental health or condition, - o sexual life, - $\circ$ $\;$ the commission or alleged commission by them of any offence, or - any proceedings for any offence committed or alleged to have been committed by them, the disposal of such proceedings or the sentence of any court in such proceedings. - Where your conclusion is that e-mail must be used to transmit such data:

-- Where your conclusion is that e-mail must be used to transmit such data: - Obtain express consent from your line manager to provide the information by e-mail and exercise caution when sending the e-mail and always follow these checks before releasing the e-mail: - Encrypt and password protect.
-See the Network Manager or responsible Senior Leader on how to do this. - Verify the details, including accurate e-mail address, of any intended recipient of the information - Verify (by phoning) the details of a requestor before responding to e-mail requests for information - o Do not copy or forward the e-mail to any more recipients than is absolutely necessary - Do not send the information to any person whose details you have been unable to separately verify (usually by phone) - Send the information as an encrypted document attached to an e-mail - Provide the encryption key or password by a separate contact with the recipient(s) - Do not identify such information in the subject line of any e-mail - Request confirmation of safe receipt
+Obtain express consent from your line manager to provide the information by e-mail and exercise caution when sending the e-mail and always follow these checks before releasing the e-mail:

+- Encrypt and password protect.
+See the Network Manager or responsible Senior Leader on how to do this. - Verify the details, including accurate e-mail address, of any intended recipient of the information - Verify (by phoning) the details of a requestor before responding to e-mail requests for information - o Do not copy or forward the e-mail to any more recipients than is absolutely necessary - Do not send the information to any person whose details you have been unable to separately verify (usually by phone) - Send the information as an encrypted document attached to an e-mail - Provide the encryption key or password by a separate contact with the recipient(s) - Do not identify such information in the subject line of any e-mail - Request confirmation of safe receipt - Alternatively send the sensitive information through an encryption mailing system such as Cryptshare

-Equal Opportunities
+12 Equal Opportunities

-Pupils with Additional Needs
+12. 1 Pupils with Additional Needs